mmsalmanfaris/QR-Code-Generator/README.md

 ## Features

 - **Input URL/Text**: Users can enter any text or URL to generate a QR code.
-- **Generate QR Code**: The app uses an external API (`https://api.qrserver.com/v1/create-qr-code/`) to generate a QR code for the provided input dynamically.
+- **Generate QR Code**: The app uses an external API (`https://api.qrserver.com/v1/create-qr-code/`) to dynamically generate a QR code for the provided input.
-- **Download QR Code**: Once the QR code is generated, users can download the image to their device as a PNG file with just one click.
+- **Download QR Code**: Users can download the image to their device as a PNG file with just one click once the QR code is generated.
 - **Responsive Design**: The user interface is designed to be responsive and user-friendly on all devices.
 - **Smooth Transitions**: The app features smooth transitions when displaying the generated QR code.